publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/schXIII/m__us_usc_t22_s284q.md

 ## § 284q.
 Special Facility for Sub-Saharan Africa

-    (a) The Secretary of the Treasury shall pay to the Special Facility for Sub-Saharan Africa, administered by the Association, amounts appropriated pursuant to subsection (b) of this section.
+    (a) The Secretary of the Treasury shall pay to the Special Facility for Sub-Saharan Africa, administered by the Association, amounts appropriated pursuant to subsection (b).

-    (b) For purposes of the United States contribution provided for in subsection (a) of this section, there are authorized to be appropriated, without fiscal year limitation, $225,000,000.
+    (b) For purposes of the United States contribution provided for in subsection (a), there are authorized to be appropriated, without fiscal year limitation, $225,000,000.

 ([Pub.
 L. 86–565][/us/pl/86/565], § 19, as added [Pub.
 L. 99–190][/us/pl/99/190], § 101(i) \[title I, (a)\], Dec.
 19, 1985, [99 Stat.
 1291][/us/stat/99/1291], 1294.)